DipanshuKarnani/TechSoC-26/Problem_Statement_1/Level_1.md

 <summary><strong>🧪 Test Case 2 — The Blinker (2 Generations)</strong></summary>
 <br>

-*After 2 generations, the blinker oscillates back to its original horizontal state.*
+*After 2 generations, it oscillates back to its original state.*

 **Input:**
 ```